 Next the risers will receive their first coat of mastic asphalt.
 This is also in roofing grade mastic asphalt and is applied with a wooden float.

-Now it is time to apply the top coat to each of the treads on the steps we are waterproofing.
+Now it is time to apply the top coat of mastic asphalt to each of the treads on the steps we are waterproofing.

 The top coat for the treads on the step is laid with recreational duty asphalt1 which has 3mm grit added.
 This 3mm grit is about 10-15% of the mix.
 The reason for the use of paving grade asphalt is to provide the extra durability required to cope with foot traffic a set of steps endures.